Best Electric Plinth Heaters (Reviews) in 2022: BUYING GUIDE

 - 41 x 11 x 21.5 cm

-Most electric plinth heaters lie politely out of sight, and out of mind by design.
-And at first glance, the austere stainless steel grille of the Space Saver SS2EW fits this mould perfectly.
-However, UK-based manufacturer Smith’s allows you to accent your décor, providing six different coloured overlay grilles to choose from (brown, chrome, brushed steel, gold, black, aluminium).
+Most kitchen plinth heaters lie nestled under your kitchen units, politely out of sight, and out of mind by design.
+At first glance, the austere stainless steel grille of the Space Saver SS2EW fits this mould perfectly.
+However, UK-based manufacturer Smith’s allows you to accent your décor, providing 6 different coloured overlay grilles to choose from (brown, chrome, brushed steel, gold, black, aluminium).

-But of course, in heating form must always follow function, and the SS2EW delivers performance in spade.
+But of course, in heating form must always follow function, and the SS2EW electric plinth heater delivers performance in spade.
 By default, its heating element runs at 2000W for an output of 6280 BTU/hr.
-However, you can also cut the power in half (1000W @ 3410 BTU/hr) to save energy or better fit smaller spaces.
+However, you can also cut the power in half (1,000W @ 3410 BTU/hr) to save energy or better fit smaller spaces.

 Need more control?
-Smith’s ships their SS2EW with a programmable thermostat unit, which installs semi-permanently nearby the plinth heater for convenient access.
+Smith’s ships their SS2EW electric plinth heater with a programmable thermostat unit, which installs semi-permanently nearby the plinth heater for convenient access.
 Set it between 15 and 35° during the Winter, or kill the heat altogether and use the fan to circulate cool air during Summer.

 Unless you really know what you’re doing, you’ll probably want to hire an electrician to get this (or any) electric plinth heater installed properly.
 But that’s the only prerequisite, as the Space Saver neatly slots into any standard electric mains.